 Here is the vcconfig.json file we use to configure the secret named ‘vcconfig’ for our PowerShell function.

-Do you see the problem?
-We have a secret named vcconfig used for both functions, but the secret files have a completely different configuration.
+A problem happens when you use secrets of the same name for scripts that aren’t expecting the same secrets format.
+In 0.2, we had a secret named vcconfig used for both functions, but the secret files have a completely different configuration.
 Neither script can read the other’s secret because they weren’t programmed to do so.
 The TOML secret file is a configuration file format popular with Python.
 The PowerShell secret file is simple JSON.
 This means that we will need to change the secrets file to a different name, one for the Python script and one for PowerShell.
 Note that it doesn’t have to be this way – there’s nothing stopping a script writer from using TOML format for PowerShell and JSON for Python – all that matters is how how the script is written.
 You could write your scripts to use a single secret format and they could all share a single secret.

 Now that we have our secrets file, we need to change our code to use it.